izderadicka/audioserve/docs/deploy.md

 ```

+Do not forget to make these two scripts executable with `chmod a+x *.sh` command.

 You will need to replace `<you_host_name>` with domain name added to DNS in previous step.
 Also you need to create two directories `mkdir $HOME/audiobooks` (audiobooks collection directory), which must be readable for audioserve container, and `mkdir $HOME/.audioserve`, which must be writable and readable for audioserve container.
 Audioserve container is running by default with user and group id 1000 (which is default regular user in many distributions, so it usually works without further considerations).
 If you have different uid (check by `id` command), you will need to assure that audioserve has proper access (either `chmod` on directories or run audioserve container with different uid).

 ## Ramp up

 Now you should have running (virtual) host, with ubuntu and docker, this host should have valid DNS name (check by trying to ssh there with host name) and open ports 80 and 443.

 Run script `./run-nginx.sh` and wait until it starts fully.
-Then try to load in browser `http://your.host.name` and you should get page with 503 error as audioserve is not yet running.
+Then try to load in browser `http://your.host.name` and you should get page with "503 Service Temporarily Unavailable" error as audioserve is not yet running.

-Run script `./run-audioserve.sh` and wait a bit (you can check `docker log -f nginx-letsencrypt` to see that certificate was installed) then reload browser and you should see audioserve login screen - log there with your shared secret.
+Run script `./run-audioserve.sh` and wait a bit (you can check `docker logs -f nginx-letsencrypt` to see that certificate was installed) then reload browser and you should see audioserve login screen - log there with your shared secret.

 There are no audio files to listen to - so let's copy there some in next step.